The-Art-of-Hacking/h4cker/linux-hardening/selinux_lab.md

 When SELinux is enabled, it can run in either *enforcing* or *permissive* modes.

-If SELinux is currently disabled, update your SELinux configuration file with the `SELINUX` directive set to `enabled`, then reboot your system, and SSH back into your Linode.
+If SELinux is currently disabled, update your SELinux configuration file with the `SELINUX` directive set to `enabled`, then reboot your system, and SSH back into your system.
 These steps are outlined in the [SELinux States](#selinux-states) section of the guide.

  - In enforcing mode, SELinux enforces its policies on your system and denies access based on those policies.
 Use the following command to view SELinux policy modules currently loaded into memory: